tjo-space/tjo-cloud-infrastructure/README.md

 ### 6. Done

-Your node should now be vissible at https://proxmox.tjo.cloud.
+Your node should now be visible at https://proxmox.tjo.cloud.